marcmo/delegates/README.md

 delegates
 =========

-small delegate implementation. can be used as header-only library.
+Small delegate implementation.
+Can be used as header-only library.
 To install, just drop in the Delegate.h and include it.

 To build & run the examples, you can do a

     $ make test

-## Why would I want delegates?
+## Why would I use delegates?

-This implementation is just a tiny library that is
+This implementation is just a tiny header-only library that is

 * Fast
 * Portable C++